philj0st/pyurify/README.md

 Otherwise we can just process the entire pipeline sequentially i.e having `scrape.py` polling some websites for 5 seconds before finishing execution and passing the gathered data to `console.py`.
 This could then be called by some orchestrating party every 6 seconds.

-- [ ] OS level: try spawning 2 python processes and redirect stdout>stdin
+- [x] OS level: try spawning 2 python processes and redirect stdout>stdin
+    - [ ] try doing it without mkfifo step
 - [ ] look into simple [threaded solution](https://docs.python.org/3/library/threading.html#condition-objects)
 - [ ] look into generators `yield`